 What We Do

-GLOBIO is an environmental awareness nonprofit that provides support to conservation organizations around the world and shares their stories globally while educating the public about our shared environmental issues.
+GLOBIO is a global awareness nonprofit that creates environmental films and provides support to conservation organizations around the world and shares their stories globally while educating the public about our shared environmental issues.
 Read our current strategic plan summary here.

 GLOBIO’s mission is to inspire a positive relationship with our environment by connecting species, people and planet.